daviddao/selfdriving/large data format/eval_large_data_format/README.md

 # Evaluation documentation
 A short documentation for network evaluation.
-Two compressed TFRecords are included in the `/tfrecords` subdirectory.
+Three compressed TFRecords are included in the `/tfrecords` subdirectory.
 They need to be decompressed before use.
 A zipped model checkpoint is given in `/model` and can be used to run this code out of the box.
+Four checkpoints of the same model are included: 8000, 24000, 57000 and 64000 training iterations.
 For more model checkpoint files and datasets see `/mnt/ds3lab-scratch/lucala`.

 ## Running evaluation scripts
 Start by unzipping the model stored in `/model` and the TFRecords stored in `/tfrecords`.